BrandonCouts/weight-tracker/README.md

 ### Registration

-New user registration requires height (inches) and gender to calculate daily calorie allowance.
+New user registration requires height (inches) and gender.
+These values and a daily calorie cut can be updated later on the settings page.

 ### Docker
 ```bash